 The main aspect of the treaty that will require consideration for Australia is implementation of mechanisms for cross-border supply of format-accessible copies.

 - Miracle In Marrakesh: “Historic” Treaty For Visually Impaired Agreed (IP Watch, 26/6/13)

 - What the Marrakesh treaty means for blind people (WIPO magazine, August 2013)

 - Four More WIPO Members Sign Marrakesh Treaty For Visually Impaired (IP Watch, 30/4/14)

 Responses to treaty:

-- International Publishers Association: Publishers Welcome WIPO Marrakesh Treaty and Closing Statement by the International Publishers Association (27/6/13)
+- International Publishers Association: Publishers Welcome WIPO Marrakesh Treaty

 - Vision Australia: Landmark treaty to end book famine

 26 June 2014